Old Town Scottsdale Real Estate Market Report — June 2026

 Old Town Scottsdale Real Estate sits closer to downtown Phoenix and Sky Harbor than any other Scottsdale submarket, which is the structural advantage for executives who commute by air.
 The Loop 202 (Red Mountain) connector puts Sky Harbor inside 15 to 20 minutes off-peak, and downtown Phoenix is reachable in 20 minutes via Camelback Road or the 202.
 The SkySong corridor inside 85257 gives residents a 5 to 10 minute commute to roughly 5,000 tech, education, and innovation jobs.
 ASU Tempe and downtown Tempe are 15 minutes south via Scottsdale Road.
 This commute profile is materially better than North Scottsdale and matters for the active-executive buyer who chooses Old Town Scottsdale Real Estate over the gated luxury submarkets specifically for proximity to work and airport.

-Old Town Scottsdale Real Estate Condos & Townhomes … May 2026
+What Are Old Town Scottsdale Condos & Townhomes Like in June 2026?

-Old Town Scottsdale Real Estate is the largest condo and townhome submarket in Arizona.
-Roughly 93 percent of the 85251 core inventory is attached, and the active condo and townhome count across all three covered ZIPs runs about 410 listings at any given week.
-Pricing runs from entry studios at $295,000 inside older mid-rises to penthouse units above $4 million at Scottsdale Waterfront Residences, Optima Camelview Village, and the Mark Scottsdale.
+Old Town Scottsdale condos are the largest urban attached-housing inventory in Arizona.
+Roughly 93 percent of the 85251 core inventory is attached, and the active condo and townhome count across all three covered ZIPs runs about 424 listings at any given week.
+Pricing on Old Town Scottsdale condos runs from entry studios at $295,000 inside older mid-rises to penthouse units above $4 million at Scottsdale Waterfront Residences, Optima Camelview Village, and the Mark Scottsdale.
 HOA dues and short-term-rental rules vary dramatically by building and matter more here than in any other Scottsdale submarket.

 Entry Price $295,000 → Studio mid-rise |